chrisspenceratx/myFlix-client_5b/README.md

 This is the client side to an API, a resource to movie information.
+Users can create a personal profile for this app.
+In their profile, they can view a list of movies and choose/mark any as a 'favorite'.

 To view/add to the project, use the following command:

 BASH:
 parcel src/index.html